surya-d-naidu/UniOD/README.md

 1. **Database Connection Errors**: Make sure your DATABASE_URL is correct and points to the pooled connection
 2. **Session Issues**: Ensure SESSION_SECRET is set and secure
-3. **CORS Errors**: The application is configured for Vercel's domain structure
+3. **CORS Errors**: The application is configured for Netlify's domain structure
+4. **Function Timeout**: Netlify functions have a 10-second timeout limit

 ### Logs:

-Check Vercel function logs in your Vercel dashboard under "Functions" → "View Function Logs"
+Check Netlify function logs in your Netlify dashboard under "Functions"

 ## Local Development